imopen/reolink/README.md

 reolink_zone.sh room get enabled
 ```

-the script will save the zone in room_enabled.json.
+the script will save the actual zone from (room) camera in room_enabled.json.

 ## Set zone ##